-The methodological procedures of Collection 3 included several steps (Figure 4).
+The methodological procedures of Collection 4 included several steps (Figure 4).
 The first step was to generate annual Landsat image mosaics based on yearly periods.
-The second step was to generate a new selection of temporally stable samples derived from the stable areas of the maps of Collection 2.
-Stable areas were defined in subperiods of near 10 years-lenght (1985-1994, 1995-2004, 2005-2014 and 2015-2022).
+The second step was to generate a new selection of temporally stable samples derived from the stable areas of the maps of Collection 3.
+Stable areas were defined in sub-periods of near 10 years-length (1985-1994, 1995-2004, 2005-2014 and 2015-2023).
 Then, the spectral feature inputs derived from the Landsat bands were extracted and associated to each sample point.
 Once the samples for each LULC class were selected for each of the subregions, it was possible to adjust the training data set according to its statistical needs.
-The number of samples for training for each class was defined initially according to the proportion of the area of each class and its variation along the classification period (sample size balance).
+The number of training samples for each class was defined initially according to the proportion of the area of each class and its variation along the classification period (sample size balance) taken from Collection 3.
 Additionally, to improve the classification results, complementary samples were generated, defining georeferenced points of different classes by visual interpretation of historical satellite images (high and very high resolution images) and time series of vegetation indices.
 Based on the adjusted training data set, a supervised classification using the random forest algorithm was run.

 Following that, gap, spatial, temporal and frequency filters were applied to remove classification noise and stabilize the classification.
-The LULC maps of each subregion were integrated to generate the final map of Collection 3.
+The LULC maps of each subregion were integrated to generate the final map of Collection 4.
 The MapBiomas annual LULC maps were used to derive the transition analysis (with an additional spatial filter application) and statistics.
 The statistical analysis covered different spatial territories, such as countries, state similar and municipality similar levels of each country, water basin and phytogeographic provinces.

 Figure 4.
-Classification process of Collection 3 in the MapBiomas South American Pampa biome for the period 1985-2022.
+Classification process of Collection 4 in the MapBiomas South American Pampa biome for the period 1985-2023.